How would a cook decide what to make for a meal?

 Who would be a craftsman in 1836?

 The term ‘craftsman’ encompasses many different jobs.
 In 1836, business owners were primarily men.
-It would be very, very rare to find a woman carpenter, tinker or blacksmith.
-Most craftsmen in Indiana also farmed.
-Their craft or trade was usually seen as secondary to their primary task of raising plenty of food for their families.
+Women were rarely found practicing trades, as their most important role was that of wife and mother.
+Craft or trade was usually seen as secondary to a man’s primary task of farming and raising food for the family.
 Craft or trade skills were usually passed down through families – if you were the son of a silversmith or weaver, there was a very good chance that you would become one too.

 Here’s an abbreviated list of just some of the craft and trade jobs in 1836 Indiana:

 How could you learn to be a craftsman?

 Apprenticeships.
 If you are learning the family trade, you would start learning the basic skills as soon as you were big enough to hold a broom or a dust rag!
 But if you wanted to learn a new trade, your family would send you away from home to learn with a master craftsman when you were around 10 years of age.
 Average apprenticeships were seven years long and you’d live with the tradesman.
 In payment for his training, you’d help him with all the household chores.
 Apprentice craftsmen would get very good at sweeping, chopping wood and following orders.
 More than one apprentice ran away from his master because the work was so hard and lonely.

 But it was usually worth it.
 A master craftsman could make a very good living in most towns and was likely to be one of the wealthier members of the community.